 2. Practice active listening

-3. Connect with your team on personal levels
+3. Connect with your team on a personal level

 According to the Society for Human Resource Management, one of the benefits for smaller employers is the opportunity to add a personal touch to employee wellbeing initiatives.

-Leaders managing teams can also leverage this opportunity as well to connect with team members on personal levels.
+Leaders who manage teams can use this opportunity to connect with their employees on a personal level.
 This can help leaders get a better understanding of what motivates, stresses, and inspires individual employees or team members.
-In the age of the coronavirus, this will be important to building or managing a strong, loyal, and more productive teams.
+In the age of the coronavirus, this will be important to building or managing strong, loyal, and more productive teams.

 4. Speak and act like a human

-To show true empathy and compassion, that may mean abandoning conventional strategies or practices that may poetry leadership as uncaring or disconnected from the very people who hold the key to the organization’s crisis outcome.
+To demonstrate authentic empathy and compassion, leaders may need to reject conventional approaches or practices that portray them as indifferent or removed from the people who hold the key to the organization's crisis outcome.

 5. Develop ways to help employees manage stress